Slavery and human trafficking

 Our office services are outsourced to organisations with their own due diligence procedures for employees and contractors.
 Our tender process for these contracts includes confirmation of the steps the potential suppliers take to ensure their businesses are free from modern slavery and human trafficking.
 The due diligence process includes verifying that they have sufficient policies and procedures in place to ensure fair treatment and pay of workers, adequate whistleblowing procedures and confirming that all those employed in the provision of services have the necessary documentation to legally work in the UK.

-Our material supplier contracts have been reviewed to assess whether the terms in the agreements are satisfactory to provide us with confidence that our suppliers have sufficient procedures in place to protect against slavery or human trafficking occurring within their business and supply chain.
-Over the next 12 months, we are seeking amendments to ensure clauses are included in our material outsourcing agreements for parties to comply with the requirements of the Modern Slavery Act 2015, and to take reasonable endeavours to ensure compliance with the act by their suppliers.
+We have introduced amendments to our material supplier contracts to ensure the terms in the agreements are satisfactory to provide us with confidence that our suppliers have sufficient procedures in place to protect against slavery or human trafficking occurring within their business and supply chain, and for them to make reasonable endeavours accordingly to ensure compliance with the Act by their suppliers.
+We consider this a proportionate and risk-based approach to evaluate and protect our supply chain.